 - 2 tablespoons ground flaxseed

 - 1 banana

 Ok, so this one’s not exclusively for runners.
 Cheribundi Tart Cherry Juice is billed as an antioxidant and nutrient drink, similar to the acai or pomegranate juices that you see at the grocery store.

 But here’s the thing.
 I don’t think this sort of drink is really right for the sedentary individual looking to be healthy without exercise.
 There’s just too much sugar.

 But in a post-workout drink, sugar is pretty good.
-Especially when it’s from tart cherries, whose pain-preventing properties Megan explained in a Running Shorts post.

 The ingredient list in Cheribundi is short, always a good thing: tart cherry juice, water, apple juice concentrate.
 An 8-ounce bottle contains 32 grams of carbohydrates (28 of which are sugar) and one gram of protein.
 So to follow proper post-workout guidelines, you should consume a small amount of protein with it.
 There’s a version of it that contains whey protein, but I say “no way” to whey.

 I tried Cheribundi after my tempo run yesterday and found that it really hit the spot.
 The flavor is simple to describe: cherry-pie filling that’s tart, not sweet.